Which Acana Regionals Recipes Get

 |Calorie Weighted Basis||31%||39%||29%|

-The first three ingredients in this dog food are beef, pork and lamb.
+The first two ingredients in this dog food are chicken and turkey.
 Although they are quality items, raw meat contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, these items would probably account for a smaller part of the total content of the finished product.